Information about the new Graduate Route

 We have been seeing students signing ongoing contracts of future employment on the basis that they are going to apply for the Graduate Route- this should not be happening.
 You should not sign (nor should an employer be giving you) a contract of employment based on a potential and future visa status and this is putting both you and them at risk.

-You need to make it clear to your employer that you cannot start a permanent full time job (or sign a contract to that effect) until after you have your Graduate Route visa in hand.
+You need to make it clear to your employer that you cannot start a permanent job (or sign a contract to that effect) until after you have your Graduate Route visa in hand.
 To do so means you are in breach of your immigration status and they are at risk of breaking employment law.